sksoumik/rotate_IP/README.md

 ##### Edit `torrc` file in your `/etc/tor/` directory

-open the torrc file `$ nano torrc` and uncomment the following lines (usually these are commented out):
+open the torrc file `$ sudo nano torrc` and uncomment the following lines (usually these are commented out):

 ```bash
 ControlPort 9051